jordanlmiller/experimental-design/README.md

 # experimental-design

+This package is a framework for designing and analyzing experiments loosely based on

-Framework for Design and Analysis of Experiments
+    "Design and Analysis of Experiments" - Angela Dean, Daniel Voss, Danel Draguljić